Section 107 of the Constitution of Urabba Parks

 Compiled text (Section 107 - Power of divisional legislatures)

-(2) A law made by the Parliament is void to the extent the law limits the power of legislatures of jurisdictional divisions of Urabba Parks unless the law applies to each division.
+(2) A law made by the Parliament is void to the extent the law provides for the power of a legislature of a region unless the law applies equally to each region.

 Law not made